Essential public liability for running an event

 Liability insurance helps to ensure that event organisers and their volunteers are covered against claims from third parties if an incident happens during an event.

+This is not a policy that the AMA resells, that's against the law.
+What the AMA does is extend the insurance policy we have taken out as an organisation and apply it to our affiliates, with a majority contribution applied to affiliation fees in order to cover the insurance policies.
 All events promoted under the auspices of the AMA are provided with this cover upon receipt of a properly completed online event registration form by officials that are authorised to submit events.

 In the unlikely event that a claim is directed at an event official ‘as an individual', rather than as a representative of an event, the AMA also provides to that individual the benefit of ‘Directors & Officers Liability' insurance which provides indemnity against ‘wrongful acts'** committed by ‘individuals' acting on behalf of an event held under the auspices of the AMA.

-** ‘Wrongful act' shall mean any actual or alleged breach of trust, breach of duty, neglect, error, misstatement, misleading statement, omission, breach of warranty of authority or other act wrongfully committed or attempted by the Official in the course of performing his duties as an Official
+** ‘Wrongful act' shall mean any actual or alleged breach of trust, breach of duty, neglect, error, misstatement, misleading statement, omission, breach of warranty of authority or other act wrongfully committed or attempted by the Official in the course of performing his duties as an Official.